 Pat Harrison is the president and CEO of the Corporation for Public Broadcasting.
-She directs federal funds to nearly 1,500 public radio and television stations and producers across the United States with strategic focus on innovation, diversity and engagement.
+She directs federal funds to more than 1,500 public radio and television stations and producers across the United States with strategic focus on innovation, diversity and engagement.

 The Honorable Patricia de Stacy Harrison is the president and chief executive officer of the Corporation for Public Broadcasting (CPB), the leading funder of public radio and public television programming for the American people.
 Under her leadership, Ms. Harrison has strengthened public service media through the strategic focus of CPB in three important areas: Digital: CPB investments in innovation and technology; Diversity: CPB investments in and commitment to diversity of content, talent and service; and Dialogue: CPB investments in local community engagement, partnerships and service.

 To formalize this commitment, Ms. Harrison established the first Diversity and Innovation Fund for public media — radio, television, online and mobile.